Why CHAPS is the go-to payment method for large business transactions

 What are the costs of using CHAPS?

-Using CHAPS does come with a fee, usually between £20 and £35 per transaction.
-The exact cost can vary depending on your bank and whether you make the payment online or in person at a branch.
-Generally, it’s cheaper if you do it online.
+Using CHAPS does come with a fee, typically ranging from £20 to £35 per transaction.
+The exact cost can vary depending on factors such as the bank you use, the method of payment, and whether you make the transaction online or in person at a branch.
+Generally speaking, making a CHAPS payment online tends to be more affordable than doing so through a branch.
+This is because online transactions usually involve fewer administrative costs for the bank.

 Is it worth it?

-This fee might seem high, especially when compared to other payment methods like BACS or Faster Payments, which are often free or much cheaper.
-But with CHAPS, you’re paying for speed and security.
-When you need to move a large sum of money quickly and can’t afford any delays, the cost is often worth it for peace of mind.
+This fee might seem high, especially when compared to other payment methods like BACS or Faster Payments, which are often free or considerably cheaper.
+However, with CHAPS, you’re paying for more than just a transfer—it’s about speed and security.
+When you’re moving a large sum of money and need it to arrive the same day, there’s little room for error or delay.
+In such cases, the cost of CHAPS is often justified by the peace of mind it provides.

 How long does a CHAPS payment take?